Skip to content

 ClawdBot lets you access Claude through Telegram, WhatsApp, iMessage, and four other platforms — all from one local gateway you install with a single command.
 Alex Finn’s walkthrough covers the full setup process.
 I’ve pulled out the key points below if you’re short on time.

-A client texted me last week: "My AI assistant just reminded me about a meeting I mentioned three weeks ago.
+Someone pinged me last week: “My AI assistant just reminded me about a meeting I mentioned three weeks ago.
 In Telegram.
-Without me asking."
-I assumed he'd finally cracked and started talking to himself.
-Then he showed me ClawdBot.
+Without me asking.”
+I assumed they were confused.
+Then they showed me ClawdBot.

-In 30 years of building systems, I've watched a lot of "revolutionary" tools come and go.
+In 30 years of building systems, I’ve watched a lot of “revolutionary” tools come and go.
 Most of them require you to change how you work.
 Open a new app.
 Learn a new interface.
 Remember to check another dashboard.
-ClawdBot flips that.
-It meets you in the apps you're already using.
-That's the kind of design decision that separates tools people actually use from tools people demo once and forget.
+ClawdBot flips that — it meets you in the apps you’re already using.
+That’s the kind of design decision that separates tools people actually use from tools people demo once and forget.
+It’s the same principle behind the best personal AI assistant setups: the AI needs to be where you already are, not somewhere you have to remember to go.

 What Is ClawdBot and Why Does It Matter?